vuex-asr/vuex-asr/docs/helpers/contribute.md

 Use the sandboxes to create examples and share your implementations and experiences anywhere you like.
 Sharing examples will help to create a better understanding of the software.

 ::: warning
-IDEA: add a page to the manual with links to sandbox showcases.
+IDEA: add a page to the manual with links to sandbox showcases?
 :::

 ## Todo before release 0.7RC